timbryandev/sse-examples/README.md

-# Server-Side Events (SSE) Learning Repository
+# Server-Sent Events (SSE) Learning Repository

-This repository is designed to assist in learning about Server-Side Events (SSE).
+This repository is designed to assist in learning about Server-sent Events (SSE).
 It includes code examples that you can install and run to experiment with.

 ## Related Article

-For more detailed information and context, please refer to the related article on Notion: [Server-side events (SSE)](https://www.notion.so/gathercontent/Server-side-events-SSE-27e292de948448da95c19d2a50cb9f65)
+For more detailed information and context, please refer to the related article on Notion: [Server-sent events (SSE)](https://www.notion.so/gathercontent/Server-sent-events-SSE-27e292de948448da95c19d2a50cb9f65)

 ## Prerequisites